St. Charles County, Missouri: Federal politics

-St. Charles County has long been a Republican stronghold despite being an urban county, likely due to being the wealthiest county in Missouri.
+St. Charles County has long been a Republican stronghold despite being an urban county, likely due to it being the wealthiest county in Missouri.

 Despite this, it did vote for Medicaid expansion in 2020, legal recreational marijuana in 2022, and legal abortion in 2024.
 It was also one of the few counties in Missouri to shift towards the Democrats from 2020 to 2024.